Conservation movement: Since 1970

 Environmental reemerged on the national agenda in 1970, with Republican Richard Nixon playing a major role, especially with his creation of the Environmental Protection Agency.
 The debates over the public lands and environmental politics played a supporting role in the decline of liberalism and the rise of modern environmentalism.
 Although Americans consistently rank environmental issues as "important", polling data indicates that in the voting booth voters rank the environmental issues low relative to other political concerns.

 The growth of the Republican party's political power in the inland West (apart from the Pacific coast) was facilitated by the rise of popular opposition to public lands reform.
 Successful Democrats in the inland West and Alaska typically take more conservative positions on environmental issues than Democrats from the Coastal states.
 Conservatives drew on new organizational networks of think tanks, industry groups, and citizen-oriented organizations, and they began to deploy new strategies that affirmed the rights of individuals to their property, protection of extraction rights, to hunt and recreate, and to pursue happiness unencumbered by the federal government at the expense of resource conservation.

-In 2019, convivial conservation was an idea proposed by Bram Büscher and Robert Fletcher.
-Convivial conservation draws on social movements and concepts like environmental justice and structural change to create a post-capitalist approach to conservation.